CONGO'S CHILDREN — Kem Knapp Sawyer and Jon Sawyer

 "Congo's Children," contains essays, photographs, and videos by Kem and Jon Sawyer that draw on reporting for outlets ranging from the PBS NewsHour and The Washington Post to Truth Atlas, Dowser, and The Christian Science Monitor.
 "Congo's Children" takes readers on a memorable journey of hope through a land that has endured more than its share of troubles.

-The e-Book has received advance praise from some of the leading experts in the field.
+The e-book has received advance praise from some of the leading experts in the field.
 “The stunning photographs and deeply moving text of this book offer a fine introduction to the suffering—and hopes—of people in a part of the world we know far too little about,” said Adam Hochschild, author of King Leopold's Ghost.

 “Here’s the Congo that doesn’t make the news clips or TV screens,” said Jason Stearns, author Dancing in the Glory of Monsters: The Collapse of the Congo and the Great War of Africa.
 “The everyday Congo, with people managing to organize, create art, and educate each other despite the odds.
 A touching paean to the country's resilience.”

-If you do not have an iPad, you can download a pdf here.
+You can download a pdf here.
 (Short videos and a slideshow cannot be viewed.)

 TARNISHED: THE TRUE COST OF GOLD — Ben Depp, Nadja Drost, Mellissa Fung, Dimiter Kenarov, Jacob Kushner, Narayan Mahon, Larry C. Price, Jane Regan, Stephen Sapienza, Nadia Shira Cohen, Damon Tabor